tonypincheng/RETrace2/README.md

 make

 ```
-Add the HipSTR executable to your PATH or specify full path when running.
+Add the HipSTR executable to your PATH or specify full path using `--hipstr_path`.

 For more information, visit [HipSTR](https://github.com/HipSTR-Tool/HipSTR).